 MDE entered into a unique business partnership in 2019 with a vision for franchising hydroponic greenhouses in the least-reached areas of the world.
 This endeavor was called VertaHerb by its founder, Bill Koyl, and would change to VertaFarms.
 Below is the story of Irina, VertaFarm’s second director, about how business changed her life.

 I wanted to go to Bible college—and was already planning to—when Bill Koyl offered me a position with VertaFarms in April 2021.
 I prayed about it and realized it was a unique opportunity.
-Little did I know the next year and a half of working in business would be the best practical Bible college!
+Little did I know the next year and a half would be the best practical Bible college!

 Bill described VertaFarms as an evangelistic team, which both intrigued and concerned me.
 I told Bill I didn’t have “theoretical experience” and could not be a leader in evangelistic efforts—or in business.
 I was afraid.

 Bill, on the other hand, was bold in his witness.
 I wanted to be like him.

 The job challenged my fears.
 I did many uncomfortable things because I wanted to be responsible to fulfill the contract.
 In difficult times, I had no one but the Lord.
 Some nights I would spend the 25-minute walk home telling Him everything.
 God met me in those moments and proved His unconditional love and faithfulness.